GoogleCloudPlatform/microservices-demo/README.md

 ### Option 2: Running on Google Kubernetes Engine (GKE)

-> 💡  Recommended for demos and making it available publicly.
+> 💡 Recommended if you're using Google Cloud Platform and want to try it on
+> a realistic cluster.

 1. Install tools specified in the previous section (Docker, kubectl, skaffold)